AdobeDocs/commerce-extensibility/src/pages/events/troubleshooting.md

 1. Run `bin/magento module:status Magento_AdobeCommerceEvents` to check that the `AdobeCommerceEvents` module is enabled.
 If it is not enabled, run `bin/magento module:enable Magento_AdobeCommerceEvents`.

 1. On an Adobe Commerce on cloud infrastructure instance, check that eventing is enabled in `.magento.env.yaml`.
-If not enable it, and push the changes to trigger deployment.
+If not, enable it and push the changes to trigger deployment.

    ```yaml
    stage: